| CloserLook > Romans > Romans 9:1-33 |

 highlight His power, and declare God’s name "throughout all the earth."

 And might I say, this confrontation became frontline news!
-Listen to Rahab's words, spoken 40 years after the event.
-Josh.
-2:9-10 "--- I know that the LORD hath given you the
+Listen to Rahab's words spoken 40 years after the event.
+Joshua 2:9-10 "--- I know that the LORD hath

 inhabitants of the land faint because of you.
 Yes, because of Pharaoh's actions and reactions,

 However, that still doesn't explain the hardening of Pharaoh's heart, does it?
 Did he really have no control over his responses?
-Well yes, and no. If you read Exodus chapter 5 to chapter 12 quite carefully, you will discover that, in the first five plagues, Pharaoh hardened his own heart.
-One example of this is found in Exodus 8:32 "And Pharaoh hardened his heart at
+Well, yes, and no. If you read Exodus Chapter 5 to Chapter 12 quite carefully, you will discover that in the first five plagues, Pharaoh hardened his own heart.
+One example of this is found in Exodus 8:32: "And Pharaoh hardened his heart at this time

 Yes, it was his choice.
 And he hardened his heart in the face of insurmountable evidence.
 And not only that, but every time God sent a plague, He gave Pharaoh a chance to repent.
-It is only after Pharaoh's repeated hardening of his own heart that we read in Ex.9:12, "And the LORD hardened the heart of Pharaoh". ~ ~ ~ ~ ~ ~
+It is only after Pharaoh's repeated hardening of his own heart that we read in Exodus 9:12, "And the LORD hardened the heart of Pharaoh.” ~ ~ ~ ~ ~ ~

 So what is